isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 - status-code (151)

-    This option in replies carries a status code as MalformedQuery or NotAllowed with an optional text message.
+    This reply option carries a status code such as MalformedQuery or NotAllowed with an optional text message.

 - base-time (152)

-    This option in replies carries the absolute current time the response was created.
-All other time-based options in the reply are related to it.a
+    This reply option carries the absolute current time the response was created.
+All other time-based reply options are related to this value.

 - start-time-of-state (153)

-    The option in replies carries the time of the lease transition into its current state.
+    The reply option carries the time of the lease transition into its current state.

 - query-start-time (154)

-    The option in queries specifies a start query time: all leases older won't be returned in replies.
+    The query option specifies a start query time: replies will only contain leases that are older than this value.

 - query-end-time (155)

-    The option in queries specifies a end query time: all leases younger won't be returned in replies.
+    The query option specifies an end query time: replies will only contain leases that are younger than this value.

 - dhcp-state (156)

-    This option in replies carries the lease state.
+    This reply option carries the lease state.

 - data-source (157)

-    This option in replies carries the source of the data as a remote flag.
+    This reply option carries the source of the data as a remote flag.

-RFC 6926 reuses and extends the Virtual Subnet Selection option (221).
+RFC 6926 reuses and extends the Virtual Subnet Selection option (221) defined in RFC 6607.

 .. note::